 • Golf carts are permitted for use by RRM/TVA authorized personnel only.
 Motorized scooters are only allowed for those individuals with mobility impairment.
 Bicycles, skateboards, or scooter riding is prohibited from dusk to dawn.
 Safety helmets should be worn.

-• The maximum camping stay is 21 consecutive days unless renting a long-term site.
+• The maximum camping stay is 21 consecutive days.
 The camper and camping unit must leave the campground for a minimum of 14 days before returning.
 Other TVA Campgrounds are available for stay during this time (exception: Douglas Headwater and Douglas Tailwater are considered one campground for this interchange).

 • Visitors are permitted between the hours of 7:00 AM and 10:00 PM